Spirit of the Seasons, part 18: Mother Earth and the Dance of the Spring Equinox

 Ziinzibaakwadooke Giizis (Maple Sugar Making Moon ) - March 20, 2025

 BOOZHOO!
-Many recognize today as the beginning of Ziigwan, the powerful season we know as spring!
-This year, the first day of spring is Thursday, March 20.
-The start of spring is determined by an astronomical event called a (vernal) equinox, rather than a specific calendar date.
-In the Northern Hemisphere, the vernal equinox happens when Gimishoomisinaan Giizis (Our Grandfather the Sun) crosses the celestial equator moving from south to north.
+Many acknowledge today as the onset of Ziigwan, the vibrant season we call spring!
+This year, the first day of spring falls on Thursday, March 20.
+The beginning of spring is defined by an astronomical event known as the (vernal) equinox, instead of a fixed calendar date.
+In the Northern Hemisphere, the vernal equinox occurs when Gimishoomisinaan Giizis (Our Grandfather the Sun) crosses the celestial equator, moving from south to north.

-This is true, at least, according to the Gregorian calendar which follows the solar cycles.
-For us, Indigenous Peoples who observe the cycles of the moon, however, (early) spring begins with the flowing of the life-giving maple tree sap.
-If you listen to the trees at this time, you can hear them crackling as the sap flows.
-For others who live in areas without an abundance of maple trees, early spring starts when the sucker fish spawn, or when the eagles, geese, and crows fly.
-When this occurs depends on the behavior of nature in a specific region.
-It is difficult to assign a specific date to the start of the Spring Season.
-Unlike those who adhere to Western tradition and thought, Anishinaabeg do not use fixed dates to mark significant natural events.
+This is true, at least according to the Gregorian calendar, which follows the solar cycles.
+For us, Indigenous Peoples who observe the lunar cycles, (early) spring begins with the flow of life-giving maple tree sap.
+If you listen to the trees at this time, you can hear them crackling as the sap moves.
+For others living in areas without many maple trees, early spring starts when sucker fish spawn, or when eagles, geese, and crows take flight.
+The timing of these events depends on the natural behavior in a particular region.
+It is challenging to assign a specific date to the beginning of the Spring Season.
+Unlike those who follow Western tradition and thought, Anishinaabeg do not use fixed dates to mark significant natural events.

-For the Midewiwin, Ziigwan, or early Spring, marks a period for engaging in a spiritual practice called webinigewin — "throwing away"; a time for release.
-This idea is easy to envision when the ice on lakes and rivers begins to melt.
-Once the waters start to flow freely, it signals the time for emotional healing, beginning with the release of thoughts and feelings towards each other.
+For the Midewiwin, Ziigwan, or early Spring, signifies a time to participate in a spiritual practice known as webinigewin — "throwing away"; a period for letting go.
+This concept is easy to picture when the ice on lakes and rivers starts to melt.
+As the waters begin to flow freely, it marks the moment for emotional healing, starting with the release of thoughts and feelings toward one another.

 Onizhishin miigwechiwitaagozing: It is good to give thanks.
-Thus, I decided to celebrate the arrival of spring — my favorite season — and the spiritual concept of flowing waters with a painting titled "Mother Earth and the Dance of the Spring Equinox."
-In this artwork, Mother Earth, with her loins flowing freely with the life-giving nibi (water), appears to dance within the Sun while shaking her zhiishiigwan, or ceremonial rattle.
-Her fertility dance awakens the earth's creatures from their long winter sleep.
+Therefore, I chose to celebrate the arrival of spring—my favorite season—and the spiritual concept of flowing waters with a painting called "Mother Earth and the Dance of the Spring Equinox."
+In this piece, Mother Earth, with her loins freely flowing with the life-giving nibi (water), seems to dance within the Sun while shaking her zhiishiigwan, or ceremonial rattle.
+Her fertility dance awakens the earth's creatures from their long winter slumber.

-The full moon that illuminated the night on March 14 is the nearest full moon to the vernal equinox on March 20.
-The equinox, based on the solar calendar, signifies the astronomical start of spring in the Northern Hemisphere — when GIIZIS, the Sun, crosses the celestial equator heading north.
+The full moon that lit up the night on March 14 is the closest full moon to the vernal equinox occurring on March 20.
+According to the solar calendar, the equinox marks the astronomical beginning of spring in the Northern Hemisphere, when GIIZIS, the Sun, crosses the celestial equator moving northward.

-Ziinzibaakwadooke-giizis (Sugar Making Moon) is the name we use for the full moon that appears in March.
+Ziinzibaakwadooke-giizis (Sugar Making Moon) is the name we give to the full moon that occurs in March.

-The names for the late winter and spring moons (months) vary greatly in the northwoods.
-For March, names like Namebini Giizis, Onaabani Giizis, Bebookwedaagime Giizis, and Ziisibaakwadoke Giizis are used.
+The names for the late winter and spring moons (months) vary significantly in the northwoods.
+For March, terms like Namebini Giizis, Onaabani Giizis, Bebookwedaagime Giizis, and Ziisibaakwadoke Giizis are used.
 Seasonal changes differ from the northernmost to the southernmost parts of Anishinaabe Aki.
 Since fish spawning in spring depends on the specific rivers and tributaries, Sucker Fish Moon (Namebini Giizis) can occur as early as February or as late as May.
-March is known in some areas as Crow Moon (Aandego Giizis) and in others as Eagle Moon (Migizii-biisim), Goose Moon (Nika Giizis), Hard Crust on the Snow Moon (Onaabani Giizis), or Snowshoe Breaking Moon (Bebookwedaagime Giizis), with variations.
+March is called Crow Moon (Aandego Giizis) in some areas and Eagle Moon (Migizii-biisim), Goose Moon (Nika Giizis), Hard Crust on the Snow Moon (Onaabani Giizis), or Snowshoe Breaking Moon (Bebookwedaagime Giizis) in others, with variations.
 A hard crust forms on the snow that supports our weight.
-Making maple sugar is a traditional event, occurring in March in some places and April in others.
-Thus, Sugar Making Moon (Ziisibaakwadoke Giizis or Ziinzibaakwadooke Giizis) is a name commonly used in regions where maples provide their nutritious sap.
+Making maple sugar is a traditional event, taking place in March in some areas and April in others.
+Therefore, Sugar Making Moon (Ziisibaakwadoke Giizis or Ziinzibaakwadooke Giizis) is a name commonly used in regions where maples provide their nutritious sap.

-From late winter to early spring, we transition from a period of reflection and storytelling to a new year of fresh starts.
-We're preparing for our sugar camps and eager to immerse ourselves in nature.
-We begin to feel energized — while spring is a time of spiritual renewal, it also brings a sense of physical vitality.
+From late winter to early spring, we move from a time of reflection and storytelling to a new year filled with fresh beginnings.
+We get ready for our sugar camps and are excited to connect with nature.
+We start to feel invigorated — spring is a period of spiritual renewal, but it also brings a feeling of physical vitality.

-At ground level, during this time of year, noozhe-makwak (mother black bears) are giving birth to their cubs in their dens while they remain asleep.
-Giigoonhyag (the fish) begin to spawn, mitigoog (the trees) start to release their essential saps, and the first aandegag (crows) and ozhaawashko-bineshiinhyag (bluebirds) return from the south, filling the air with their wings, rasping calls, and melodious songs.
+At ground level during this season, noozhe-makwak (mother black bears) are giving birth to their cubs in their dens while they remain asleep.
+Giigoonhyag (the fish) begin to spawn, mitigoog (the trees) start to release their vital saps, and the first aandegag (crows) and ozhaawashko-bineshiinhyag (bluebirds) return from the south, filling the air with their wings, rasping calls, and melodious songs.
 The first waabigwaniin (flowers) emerge, instantly transforming the landscape with their captivating fragrance and vibrant colors.

 Nikag (geese) and zhiishiibag (ducks) are hunted on the lakes by the men.
-On land, large game animals like adikwag (caribou) are hunted.
+On land, large game animals like adikwag (caribou) are pursued.
 These animals, along with birds, migrate from southern areas to northern regions to give birth.
-In the past, these annual migrations were crucial for our food supply.
-As plants, trees, and herbs start to renew after the winter cold, our People traditionally gather roots, new leaves, and plants for medicine, paint, ceremonies, rituals, and food.
-We also catch fish from the lakes, which are a significant part of our diet, and collect sap and bark from ininaatig (maple trees) and wiigwaas (birch trees).
+In the past, these annual migrations were vital for our food supply.
+As plants, trees, and herbs begin to regenerate after the winter cold, our People traditionally gather roots, new leaves, and plants for medicine, paint, ceremonies, rituals, and food.
+We also catch fish from the lakes, which are an essential part of our diet, and collect sap and bark from ininaatig (maple trees) and wiigwaas (birch trees).
 These are used for food, utensils, wiigiwaam (house) construction, and jiimaan (canoe) building.

-As observed earlier, for some Anishinaabeg of the northwoods, Ziigwan marks the traditional start of a new year, both physically and spiritually, as we shift from a quiet period of storytelling and teachings to a new cycle of beginnings.
-Binesiwi-miikana, the Thunderbird Path, known in English as the Milky Way, turns north, guiding migrating birds and the supernatural Thunderbirds from their stone nests on a mountain near Thunder Bay.
-The rise of Ojiiganang, the Fisher Star constellation, signals to the People that it is time to relocate their camp into the forest and begin aninaatig ozhiga'igewin, or the tapping of maple trees.
+As previously noted, for some Anishinaabeg of the northwoods, Ziigwan signifies the traditional beginning of a new year, both physically and spiritually, as we transition from a quiet period of storytelling and teachings to a new cycle of beginnings.
+Binesiwi-miikana, the Thunderbird Path, referred to in English as the Milky Way, shifts northward, leading migrating birds and the supernatural Thunderbirds from their stone nests on a mountain near Thunder Bay.
+The appearance of Ojiiganang, the Fisher Star constellation, indicates to the People that it is time to move their camp into the forest and commence aninaatig ozhiga'igewin, or the tapping of maple trees.

 Every year around this time, I reflect on the spring ceremonies taking place across Anishinaabe Aki at this very moment.
 Although I live overseas, far from these ceremonies, it doesn't stop me from contemplating them.
 Could it be that this reflection is a ceremony of its own?
 I like to believe it is.

-Although I haven't personally attended any spring ceremonies, I envision them as a celebration of life and the many blessings that originate from the east, such as the growth of plants and trees.
-In spring, the earth comes to life much like a newborn emerging from the mother's womb.
-In my imagination, the ceremony highlights the connection between our physical health and the earth, reminding us of the idea of mino-bimaadiziwin: to sustain our well-being "in a good physical way."
+While I have not personally participated in any spring ceremonies, I imagine them as a celebration of life and the numerous blessings that come from the east, including the flourishing of plants and trees.
+During spring, the earth awakens similarly to a newborn emerging from the womb.
+In my mind, the ceremony emphasizes the link between our physical health and the earth, reminding us of the concept of mino-bimaadiziwin: to maintain our well-being "in a good physical way."

-In my view, spring ceremony also hints at the season that follows, which is summer.
+From my perspective, the spring ceremony also alludes to the upcoming season, which is summer.
 During summer ceremonies, we are reminded of GIIZIS, the sun, our life giver, and the south, the source of youth.
-This is when we are reminded of the importance of tending to and healing our emotional well-being, and not being afraid to seek help if we are emotionally off balance.
-I wonder if this is why the ceremony is so exhausting for participants yet also brings happiness?
+This time emphasizes the significance of caring for and healing our emotional well-being and encourages us not to hesitate to seek help if we feel emotionally unbalanced.
+I wonder if this is why the ceremony is so exhausting for participants yet also brings joy.
 It might be because you come to understand that healing is a gradual, step-by-step process, and recognizing the importance of caring for your body makes spring ceremonies a solid first step towards emotional healing.
-I could be mistaken, but that's my perspective.
+I could be wrong, but that's my perspective.

-What I am certain of is that we can only truly matter to others when we are balanced and feel deserving.
-This is why I am always pleased when my friends, after participating in a ceremony, tell me they feel positive about themselves.
-It motivates me to work diligently, maintain a positive perspective, and feel good about myself.
-I am thankful for our ceremonies.
+I am confident that we can only have a meaningful impact on others when we are balanced and feel worthy.
+This is why I am always delighted when my friends, after attending a ceremony, share that they feel good about themselves.
+It encourages me to work hard, keep a positive outlook, and feel good about myself.
+I am grateful for our ceremonies.

 Illustration: "Mother Earth and the Dance of the Spring Equinox," © 2023-2025 Zhaawano Giizhik.